Murder of Kim Ha-neul: Appeal process

 On 28 October 2025, Myeong Jae-wan filed an appeal against her life sentence, with the defence citing diminished responsibility as their grounds of appeal for a lighter sentence.
 Simultaneously, the prosecution appealed for the death penalty in Myeong's case, stating that the sentence was overtly lenient in light of the heinous and brutal nature of Kim Ha-neul's murder.

+On 16 January 2026, the Daejeon High Court dismissed the appeals from both the prosecution and defence, and upheld both Myeong's murder conviction and life sentence.

+On 2 April 2026, the South Korean Supreme Court confirmed Myeong's life sentence, after finding that there was no error in the lower courts' decision.

+Apart from the trial and appeal of Myeong, the Kim family filed the lawsuit seeking damages worth 400 million won against Myeong, the Daejeon Metropolitan Government and the school principal, and held the latter two parties responsible for failing to safeguard the victim's safety.
+The principal denied responsibility, citing that the attack took place outside of her work and it was a crime committed by an individual acting independently.
+On 12 June 2026, the Daejeon District Court ruled that the bereaved family of Kim would receive 127 million won as compensation for the girl's death, and both the government and Myeong were ordered to make the payment, while the claims against the principal were dismissed by the court.

 Response

 Societal reactions

-The murder of Kim Ha-neul drew significant attention from South Korea and abroad, and shocked the whole nation when it first broke out.
-The South Korean public was generally saddened and outraged at the brutality and randomness of the crime.
-In particular, residents of Daejeon paid respects to the murdered girl by leaving gifts of chrysanthemums, dolls and sweets outside the school gate.
-A 50-year-old father of two sons, who both went to the same school as Kim, stated that he felt for Kim's parents and expressed shock and anger over the tragedy.
-Another parent, a 37-year-old mother whose son enrolled in Kim's school, said that her son was scared that similar incidents might happen.
-Overall, some parents remain unsettled by the turn of events and concerned over the safety of schools.
+Local residents paid respects to the Kim by leaving gifts of chrysanthemums, dolls and sweets outside the school gate.
+South Korean girl group Ive sent a flower wreath as a condolence to Kim at her funeral.
+According to her father, Kim was a huge fan of the girl group, and Kim aspired to be a singer like Jang Won-young, her favorite member.

-The tragic incident prompted urgent concerns about school safety, teacher mental health monitoring, and the education system's capacity to prevent such acts of violence.
+Kim's school was closed for seven days following the murder.
+The incident prompted concerns about school safety, teacher mental health monitoring, and the education system's capacity to prevent such acts of violence.
 It also triggered the public's criticism regarding the security and oversight of the government's after-school program.
-Most working parents of young children in South Korea were concerned over the safety of their children on school grounds in light of the murder, which demonstrated that unexpected dangers exist even within school grounds, as well as the effectiveness of school dismissal protocols to ensure the children's safe dismissal and return to home.
 Chung Ick-joong, a professor of social welfare at Ewha Womans University, stated that there were risks to the children's safety as a result of "a lack of clear and detailed regulations" to properly enforce the relevant safety measures, which led to gaps in guidance and child care.
 In the aftermath of the murder, there was an increased rate of installation of child safety applications and number of new users of the app, reflecting the increased parental concerns over child security.